 - Find a rehab facility that offers sliding scale fees.

 - Use a crowdfunding site to raise money for yourself or a loved one.

 - Search for centers that offer payment plans or other types of financing.

-For more about low-cost addiction and substance use disorder treatment in San Diego, you can call our helpline at (800) 662-HELP (4357) to speak to a treatment support specialist.
+For more about low-cost addiction and substance use disorder treatment in San Diego, you can call our helpline at 800-926-9037 (Who Answers?) to speak to a treatment support specialist.
 There are substance use disorder and addiction treatment plans for adults and programs specific to women, as well as specific to the adolescent population.

 Popular San Diego Drug Rehab and Alcohol Rehab Centers